Badgerati/Pode/README.md

 #### Logging

-Allows you to define Loggers within a Server that will send [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined) to either the terminal, a file, or a custom scriptblock to allow you to log to a variety of services - e.g. Splunk/FluentD/LogStash
+Allows you to define `Logger`s within a Server that will send [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined) rows to either the terminal, a file, or a custom scriptblock that allows you to log to a variety of services - e.g. Splunk/FluentD/LogStash

-An example of logging to the terminal and to a file with removal of old log files after 7 days:
+An example of logging to the terminal, and to a file with removal of old log files after 7 days:

 ```powershell
 Server -Port 8085 {